J.D. Davis Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in the league.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.

-- The Mets have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.
+- The Mets' 4.15 team ERA ranks 15th among all MLB pitching staffs.

 - Mets pitchers combine to give up 28 total home runs at a rate of 1.5 per game (fourth-most in the league).